Qinyuan72/Python27_Leap_test/README.md

 OLEDTextDisplay.ino contains the Arduino side of the code.
-The setup function contains the setup for both the OLED display and the Wi-Fi module, the loop function monitors the buffer of the Wi-Fi incoming data, and display the data on the OLED when there's no new data available.
+The setup function contains the setup for both the OLED display and the Wi-Fi module, the loop function monitors the buffer of the Wi-Fi incoming data, and display the data on the OLED when there’s no new data available.

 # Arduino-based analog and digital circuit experiments